truecharts/public/charts/stable/nzbget/docs/installation.md

 ## Persistence

-Add a `data` percistence for your `nzb` files.
+Add a `data` persistence for your `nzb` files.
 For example a mountPath `/nzb` directing to a NFS Share.
 How to setup your files a good source of information is: [Trashguides](https://trash-guides.info/Downloaders/NZBGet/Basic-Setup/)

 ## Using NZBGET